dhis2/dhis2-docs-translations/fr/dhis2-user-manual-en.md

     The value is rounded according to the value type of the data element: If the value type is an integer type, the predicted value is rounded to the nearest integer.
 For all other value types, the number is rounded to four significant digits.
 (However if there are more than four digits to the left of the decimal place, they are not replaced with zeros.)

+7. (Optional) Select an **Output category combo**.
+This dropdown will only show if the selected data element has category-combos attached to it.
+If this is the case, you can select which categoryCombo you would like to use.

-7. Select a **Period type**.
+8. Select a **Period type**.

-8. Assign one or more organisation unit levels.
+9. Assign one or more organisation unit levels.
 The output value will be assigned to an organisation unit at this level (or these levels).
 The input values will come from the organisation unit to which the output is assigned, or from any level lower under the output organisation unit.

-9. Create a **Generator**.
+10. Create a **Generator**.
 The generator is the expression that is used to calculate the predicted value.

     1. Type a **Description** of the generator expression.